 Find your favorite animal and get ready to ride!
 Each of the 32 animals on the Conservation Carousel is carved from wood and painted by hand with incredible detail to create a truly unique piece.
 Carousel animals include an anteater, flamingo, jaguar, ladybug, dung beetle and many more.
 Each ride is $3.

 Climb to new heights on the Sacramento Zoo’s newest activity – the Kilimanjaro Climb!
-Top off your Zoo visit with a trek up the mountain – just $5 for two climbs.
+Top off your zoo visit with a trek up the mountain – just $3 a climb.
 Climbers must be between 45 lbs. and 250 lbs.